 Transfer Credit

 4. A petition to the faculty must be approved to use course work more than ten years old.
+Students will work with their academic advisor for guidance in submitting a petition to the faculty.

 5. Georgia Tech reserves the right to test the proficiency of any student in course work transferred from other institutions and to disallow credit in courses in which the student cannot demonstrate acceptable proficiency.